 PICC - insertion

 Herring W. Recognizing the correct placement of lines and tubes and their potential complications: critical care radiology.
 In: Herring W, ed.
-Learning Radiology.
+Learning Radiology: Recognizing the Basics.
 3rd ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 11.
+Philadelphia, PA: Elsevier; 2016:chap 11.

 Hughes JA, Cantwell CP, Waybill PN.
 Peripherally inserted central catheters and nontunneled central venous catheters.
-In: Mauro MA, Murphy KPJ, Thomson KR, et al., eds.
+In: Mauro MA, Murphy KPJ, Thomson KR, Venbrux AC, Morgan RA, eds.
 Image-Guided Interventions.
 2nd ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 118.

 Updated by: Laura J. Martin, MD, MPH, ABIM Board Certified in Internal Medicine and Hospice and Palliative Medicine, Atlanta, GA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.